 Being a vegetarian whilst travelling in Korea was really difficult.
 It has most definitely been the hardest country to find food with no meat or fish.
 Even harder than other countries I found difficult such as Taiwan and Brazil.
 If you share my dilemma, you might want to read about my tales with the food in South Korea.

 Most Korean restaurants will serve a few different dishes . . . well.
 Therefore, if you are looking for a certain type of food then you need to find this type of restaurant.

 Why did I find food in South Korea so difficult?

 If you are wanting to eat local then you are going to have a problem.
-It’s handy to have a non-vegetarian friend with you to try food items to check if they have fish in it.
+It’s handy to have a non-vegetarian friend with you to try food in South Korea to check if they have fish in it.

-There are a few traditional Korean foods which do not contain meat and fish especially if you make it clear that you don’t want fish sauce or sprinkles on them.
+There are a few traditional food in South Korea, which do not contain meat and fish especially if you make it clear that you don’t want fish sauce or sprinkles on them.
 Such foods are: